CarberryChai/cplusplus_primer/chapter_2/exercise.md

 long *lp = &i;
 ```

-p is a `void*` pointer which it can point to any type.
+p is a `void*` pointer which can point to any type.

 for lp pointer: error: cannot initialize a variable of type 'long *' with an rvalue of type 'int *'